 Response times are driven more by public perception of quality service and by local officials believing that response time performance is the primary mechanism for holding their EMS systems accountable.

 So, if lights and sirens haven’t been shown to benefit patient care, why is their use so prevalent in EMS?
 The answers are a mix of cultural, operational and political realities.

-Lights and sirens use is certainly engrained in the fire and EMS culture.
-Although interestingly NASEMO said, "EMS providers are at a greater risk of death on the job than their police and firefighter counterparts, with 74 percent of EMS fatalities being transportation related."
+Lights and sirens use is certainly ingrained in the fire and EMS culture.
+Although interestingly, NASEMO said, “EMS providers are at a greater risk of death on the job than their police and firefighter counterparts, with 74 percent of EMS fatalities being transportation related.”

 Operationally, there is a logic to using warning devices to alert traffic that an ambulance on an important mission would like to clear an intersection or overtake other vehicles.
 In some cases, they are used because that’s what dispatchers tell us to do when calls are dispatched hot.

 Lights and sirens have political roots as well, often being necessitated by response-time standards that are part of local EMS system design.
 Local officials tend to look at response times as a strong indicator of EMS system performance.
 And the public wants us to treat their emergencies as, well, emergencies.

 As with any patient-care practices in EMS, however, we must always look at the safety of what we do as an integral part of the analysis in whether our practices work.

 Awareness of responder safety is at an all-time high.
 Ambulances are being designed to be more crashworthy.
 The use of active and passive restraints to protect EMS crewmembers is becoming more prevalent.

 Yet, the simple fact is that twice as many ambulance crashes involve lights and sirens use.
 So why does our profession seem to turn a blind eye when it comes to the safety issues associated with lights and sirens?